content-left-bg.png

 Activity scope

-This guideline relates to student participation in water safety and swimming education activities (e.g. water safety and swimming education program) as an activity to support curriculum delivery in a location other than a swimming pool.
+This guideline demonstrates the minimum safety standard for student participation in curriculum activities conducted in locations other than swimming pools (e.g. water safety and swimming education program, skill practice sessions).
 Such locations include clear, shallow, calm and confined swimming areas at natural venues (e.g. dams and non-surf beaches), clear, deep and/or flowing swimming areas (e.g. lakes, rivers, deep non-surf beaches and dams), bodies of water exposed to currents, strong winds, large waves and/or access to open waters (e.g. beaches exposed to rip and swell conditions, and lakes or rivers exposed to currents).

 For swimming activities in pools, use the CARA guideline for swimming in pools.